Have you discussed with your GP, surgeon or physiotherapist if you are eligible for an Unloader One knee brace through the NHS?

 Medication is used primarily to control the symptoms of knee and hip OA, especially the pain.
 There are a number of prescription drugs and common over-the-counter-medicines that can help.
 These include aspirin-free pain relievers (paracetamol), anti-inflammatory drugs and creams (Ibuprofen, Naproxen, Diclofenac), corticosteroids (steroids may help control inflammation) and sleeping pills.

 Pain can gradually get worse as the OA progresses, so sometimes stronger drugs are prescribed.
 However, the long-term nature of OA means that taking stronger medication over a long period of time may lead to unwanted side-effects, something that needs consideration.
 Injections of hyaluronic acid (found naturally in healthy joints) can also be used to provide temporary relief, while anaesthetics with an anti-inflammatory ingredient (commonly cortisone) may help to relieve the pain by numbing the knee or hip.
-These kinds of injections are well-established treatments, but the results can vary from patient to patient.
+These kinds of injections are well-established treatments, but the results can vary from user to user.

 Should I exercise and manage my weight?